 Pre-conditions:

-There is a relationship in place between the Service Provider and MNO allowing the MN-AE (Fog Node) to request 3GPP T8 API information from the 3GPP Underlying Network.
+There is a relationship in place between the Service Provider and MNO allowing the MN-AE (Edge/Fog Node) to request 3GPP T8 API information from the 3GPP Underlying Network.
 The method for establishing this relationship is outside the scope of the present document.

 If the deployment uses External Group Identifier (externalGroupId) as described in 3GPP TS29.122 [i.32], when ASN/MN-CSEs or ADN-AEs register with the IN-CSE, then they provide externalGroupId information at the corresponding <remoteCSE> or <AE> resources (see clause 6.3 of TS-0026 [i.34] for configuration of externalGroupID).

-The MN-CSE (Fog Node) is configured with system defaults for the following:
+The MN-CSE (Edge/Fog Node) is configured with system defaults for the following:

 • The specified actions to take based on the severity of each congestion level.